iifl-logo

 Washing Category

-Front Load Washing Machines
+Front Load washing Machine

 Focus to increase the market share is a key sales agenda.
 This relates to product availability and placements which are being driven through channel expansion, adequate manning and a drive on extraction from the distribution network.
-We have introduced Front Load Washing Machines in the 9 and 10 Kg segments.
-This range is at an overall volume of -120 K nos. p.a. across India at present.
-We aim to take rightful share and will increase placements of the models in this segment in the market.
-Our focus is specifically on more extraction from existing counters.
-Also, an increase in revenues from stores which form a part of the Large Key Accounts.
+We have introduced Front Load Washing Machines in the 9 & 10 Kg segments, will be entering in 11kg segment before end Q2 FY 26.
+This range is at an overall volume of -120 K nos. pa across India at present.
+We aim to take a market share

 Washer Dryer Refreshers